felixjung/blog-posts/posts/go-tests/index.md

 });
 ```

-In Go we can achieve something equivalent with subtests.
+In Go, we can achieve something equivalent with subtests.
 The Go version of `sumOrMax` looks as follows.

 ```go
 package math